 Funded by the popular women’s clothing retailer, this grant is aimed at initiatives specifically addressing environmental justice in some way.
 Grant amounts vary from $10,000-$40,000.
 Note that this program has been temporarily suspended, so check back periodically for updates.

 Awarded to “women entrepreneurs heading businesses with the potential to grow significantly in the years to come,” this super-competitive program awards seven grants of $100,000 each, and another 14 grants of $30,000 each.

 This program awards 50 grants of $5,000 each to women entrepreneurs, who also receive a five day trip to the Tory Burch offices in New York City, NY for community building and networking.

 These $10,000 grants are awarded once a month by WomensNet, and each winner becomes eligible for an additional $25,000 awarded at the end of the year.
 The organization recently added Marketing Grants and Business Category grants, as well.

-These grants support “start-up and on-going grassroots efforts led by womxn, girls or anyone who identifies as such, that address racial, social and economic injustice.”
+These grants support “start-up and on-going grassroots efforts led by women+, girls+ or anyone who identifies as such, that address racial, social economic, and gender injustice.”
 The organization offers grants through different partners for amounts ranging from $10,000 to $50,000.
 You can apply through their partners here.

 These grants are targeted specifically at “game changing organizations that are successfully addressing pivotal issues of reproductive health; affordable child care with living wage jobs; and fighting gender-based violence.”
 Visit the Ms. Foundation website to apply.